dfunckt/django-rules/README.rst

 Upgrading from 1.x
 ==================

-*   Support Python 2.6 and 3.3, and Django versions before 1.11 has been
+*   Support for Python 2.6 and 3.3, and Django versions before 1.11 has been dropped.
-    dropped.

 *   The ``SkipPredicate`` exception and ``skip()`` method of ``Predicate``,